chipmunk-project/chipmunk/README.md

 - `pip3 install -r requirements.txt && pip3 install .`(from this directory)
 (Add sudo if you want to install system wide.)

+When devloping, to avoid repeatedly installing and uninstalling this, you can install as a development egg, and your change will be immediately active.
+`pip3 install -r requirements.txt && pip3 install -e .`

 ## How to

 ### Codegen